Marcos-A/esfera-acta-extractor/README.en.md

   - Student grades for each RA
   - Properly spaced columns for MP qualifications
   - Special column layout for MPs with EM entries
+  - Cell protection: All cells are locked except RA percentage cells in the last row.
+Use password "edita'm" to unlock.

 ## Requirements